 The Jury’s out on Mr Darcy!

-This recalls an experience from some years ago.
+This recalls an experience from over a decade ago.

-Evidence pointed clearly to who was guilty, but, the demography of the victim, in this case, created speculation on innocence by two jurors making it ripe for a hung jury.
-Every flawed, argument was presented to ‘prove’ the victim was the guilty one.
+Evidence pointed clearly to who was guilty, but, the demography of the victim, in this case, created speculation on innocence by two jurors who seemed set for a hung jury.
+Every flawed, argument was presented to prove the apparent victim was the guilty one.

-Frustration filled the deliberation room as heads butted, bigots surfaced, anger flared and personal issues came to the fore, ‘those people are the worst elements in society‘ attitude created deep-seated animosity in what was a somewhat easy going, multicultural panel just a few days earlier.
-Most were committed to seeing justice served and were uncomfortable with the manipulations of the bigots.
+Frustration filled the deliberation room, the air was tense as heads butted, bigots surfaced, anger flared and personal issues came to the fore, those people are the worst elements in society attitude created deep-seated animosity in what began as a somewhat easy going, multicultural panel just a few days earlier.
+Most were committed to seeing justice served and were uncomfortable with the manipulations of two.

-Morning brought a dramatically revised attitude, their previously ‘innocent’ person was now guilty as sin!!
+Morning brought a dramatically revised attitude, the previously innocent person was now guilty as sin – all obtuse reasoning now tossed!

 Mercurial!

-Personal baggage weighing heavily, stooping the shoulders of the juror should be left at the door of the jury room, just as the mobile phone is surrendered for safe keeping – to prevent external interference in the deliberation and evaluation of evidence.
+Personal baggage weighing down the stooping shoulders of the juror should be left at the door of the jury room, just as the mobile phone is surrendered for safe keeping – to prevent external interference in the deliberation and evaluation of evidence.

 Later it was revealed that the accused was being brought to court every day under tight security from prison.
-The accused was also under suspicion, to be tried at a later date, for rape!
+The accused was also under suspicion, to be tried at a later date for some othe unmentionable crime!
+Oh what juice for story!

 No Mr. Darcy indeed!